Vol State student receives statewide honor for community service

 Submitted on April 14, 2010 at 3:03 PM

-The individuals selected to receive recognition with the Harold M. Love Award represent the many dimensions of community service – volunteer work, public service, charitable service and leadership roles in community organizations.
-The students honored each year are chosen from colleges and universities across the state.
+Lydia Yau of Nashville has been awarded the Harold M. Love Community Service Award by the Tennessee Higher Education Commission.
+The Volunteer State Community College student was recognized for her work mentoring young adults, working with children and volunteering in numerous community groups.
+Since her teen years, Yau has volunteered in several countries, including Malaysia, Singapore and the United States.
+The individuals selected to receive recognition with the Harold Love Award represent the many dimensions of community service - volunteer work, public service, charitable service and leadership roles in community organizations.
+The five students honored are chosen from colleges and universities across the state.

 A service provided by the Office of Public Relations.